cs3157/recitations/recitation-1.md

   - 'Ctrl-a' goes to beginning of line, 'Ctrl-e' goes to end
   - 'Ctrl-spacebar' to select text to manipulate
   - 'Esc-w' to copy text, 'Ctrl-w' to cut text, Ctrl-y' will paste your most recently copied/deleted text

-Unfortunately, emacs makes some commonly used shortcuts a real pain to use:

-  - 'Esc-x' then type in 'goto-line' and then the line number to go to a specific line (I usually map this to 'Ctrl-l' so it's actually useful)
+  - 'Esc-g g' then enter a line number to jump to a particular line in the buffer

 To exit and save we will use Ctrl-X + Ctrl-C. If you just want to save then use Ctrl-X + Ctrl-S.